flodolce92/libft/README.md

 test_ft_striteri: OK | test_ft_putchar_fd: OK | test_ft_putstr_fd: OK | test_ft_putendl_fd: OK | test_ft_putnbr_fd: OK |
 bonus: 9/9 functions correct
 ```

+## 🚨 A Quick Word of Wisdom
+DO NOT clone this repository and push it to your own.
+Seriously, don't.
+Use your brain, not Ctrl+C + Ctrl+V. Learn, adapt, and build something awesome yourself!